By: Chris ⎜ Last updated

 • Saturdays: 10:00 to 16:00

-Some stores have local variations, so check vinmonopolet.no before heading out.
+While these hours are applicable to most stores, some stores have shorter hours.
 You need to be 18 to buy beer and wine, and 20 for spirits (anything above 22% ABV).

 Vinmonopolet gets busy before public holidays, especially Easter and Christmas.
-Don't leave the Polet run for the last possible day.
+Don't leave your shopping for the last possible day.

 Public Holidays

 Public holidays are marked in red on Norwegian calendars, which is why locals call them "red days."
-Treat every red day like a Sunday: same closures, same limited exceptions for small stores and gas stations.
+Treat every red day like a Sunday, with the same closures and the same exceptions for small stores and gas stations.
 Public transport runs on reduced schedules.

 Easter

-Easter causes the most disruption.
-Maundy Thursday, Good Friday, Easter Sunday, and Easter Monday are all full public holidays, so shops are closed on four out of five days.
-Easter Saturday is not a public holiday, but stores close early, typically by 15:00 or 16:00.
-One short window in a five-day stretch.
-In 2026, this runs from Thursday 2 April to Monday 6 April.
+Easter causes the most disruption with Maundy Thursday, Good Friday, Easter Sunday, and Easter Monday all full public holidays.
+Shops are closed on four out of five days during Easter.
+Only Easter Saturday is not a public holiday, but stores close early, typically by 15:00 or 16:00.

-Museums in Oslo and Bergen typically keep holiday hours through Easter.
-Restaurants might stay open with fewer options, and the popular ones fill up fast.
-In smaller towns and fjord villages, finding a meal on the actual holiday days is difficult.
+Museums in Oslo and Bergen typically keep shorter holiday hours through Easter.
+Some, but not all restaurants stay open.
+In smaller towns and fjord villages, finding a meal on the actual holiday days may be difficult.

 Easter is also the biggest domestic travel week in the country.
-Norwegians head to mountain cabins for the last of the ski season, read crime novels by tradition, and eat oranges and Kvikk Lunsj chocolate in the snow.
+Norwegians head to mountain cabins for the last days of the ski season.
 Oslo and Bergen get noticeably quiet.
 If you're self-catering, stock up before Wednesday afternoon.

-May packs four public holidays into a single month.
-Labour Day, Ascension Day, Constitution Day, Whit Sunday and Whit Monday.
+May have five public holidays in a single month.
+Labour Day (May 1), Ascension Day, Constitution Day (May 17), Whit Sunday and Whit Monday.
 Shops are closed on all these days.
+Ascension Day, Whit Sunday and Whit Monday are all variable holidays with no fixed date.

 Constitution Day (17 May)

-In addition to shops being closed, city centres shut to car traffic for the children's parades.
+In addition to shops being closed, city centres shut to car traffic for the children's parades on the 17th of May.
 In Bergen, the Bybanen light rail skips its last two city-centre stops until around 15:00.
 Public transport runs on diverted holiday routes everywhere.

-Restaurants stay open but book well in advance.
+Restaurants stay open, but book well in advance, it's the most popular day of the year for eating out.
 If you're in Norway for 17 May, the parades are worth seeing.
 Just don't count on buying anything except street food and ice cream.

 Christmas and New Year

-The weeks before Christmas are generous.
-Shops extend their weekday evening hours, and the last three Sundays before Christmas Eve are open for shopping (typically 14:00 to 20:00).
-This is the one stretch of the year when Sunday shopping is semi-normal.
+The weeks before Christmas shops are open 7 days a week, with extended weekday evening hours, and the last three Sundays before Christmas Eve shops are allowed to open 14:00 to 20:00..

-Then it stops.
-Shops close early on Christmas Eve.
-Christmas Day and Boxing Day are full red days, so everything is closed.
+Shops close early on Christmas Eve, typically by 16:00.
+Christmas Day (25th) and Boxing Day (26th) are full red days, so everything is closed.
 Most restaurants close as well, even in Oslo and Bergen.
 Most attractions shut.

 Read more about visiting Norway during Christmas and New Year.

 The days between Christmas and New Year, known locally as romjul, are when things slowly reopen.
-Some shops and restaurants come back with reduced hours, but full normal service doesn't resume until early January.
-New Year's Eve sees early closures again, and New Year's Day is a full red day.
+Some shops and restaurants open with reduced hours, but full normal service doesn't resume until early January.